 Don't disconnect the battery; use a voltmeter instead.
 Learn how to how to test alternator.

 IntroductionDon't test an alternator by disconnecting the negative battery cable.
 Use a voltmeter instead to conduct a simple, safe test.

 Video: How to Test an Alternator

 If you have a newer battery, but your car won’t start, you may have a bad alternator.
-Rick Muscoplat, an automotive expert at The Family Handyman, will show you how to test an alternator.
+Rick Muscoplat, an automotive expert at Family Handyman, will show you how to test your alternator.

 Alternator test with a voltmeter

 If it's in the range, it's good.
 Connect the meter leads to the battery terminals and look for 13.8 to 15.3 volts (engine running, lights and accessories off).
 That means the alternator is pumping out the juice.

 If you're tempted to test an alternator by disconnecting the negative battery cable, don't do it.
 A good alternator may indeed keep the engine running, but it was never a good test.
 In the pre-computer days, you could pull it off without damaging anything.
 Today, you risk frying every electrical device in your vehicle.
 The second you disconnect the battery, the voltage regulator pegs the alternator to put out maximum power.
 With no battery in the circuit to act as a buffer, the alternator can put out up to 150 volts, depending on engine rpm.
 When the smoke clears, that “simple test” could end up costing you several thousand dollars for new electronics.